 - Check your tire pressure.
 Harsh winter weather can deflate your food truck’s tires.
 Make sure you have enough air in them once spring rolls around.
-(As a bonus, proper tire pressure can also help you increase your truck’s mpg *cha ching*!!!)
+(As a bonus, proper tire pressure can also help you increase your truck’s mpg!)

 - Slow down and drive carefully.
 The first few rainy days of spring can produce exceptionally slippery roads due to oil and other leaked fluids mixing with rainwater, so slow down and increase your stopping distance when it’s raining.

-- Keep your eyes peeled for bad road conditions.
+- Look for danger spots.
+Keep your eyes on the road for bad road conditions.
 Remember that harsh winter weather breeds potholes and other driving obstacles.

 Seasonal showers and poor road conditions can create unpleasant complications for all drivers on the road.
 Food truck owners need to be a little more cautious due to the size and weight of your vehicles, not to mention that if your truck is damaged and cannot drive…you’re losing sales opportunities.

 Use the above tips to your advantage and you’ll be that much more prepared for any spring driving dangers that come your food truck’s way.